 These are just a few small tips that can potentially save your positions and your trades in general.

-If you have any other questions for us, please don't hesitate to ask us at Customer Support!
+If you have any other questions, please do not hesitate to ask us at Customer Support!

 -CoinMetro's Customer Support